nanoframework/nf-interpreter/docs/CMake/chibios-build.md

 # Workflow

 ChibiOS HAL is based on _boards_.
-There collection of supported boards and the respective configurations live in hal/boards directory.
+The collection of supported boards and the respective configurations live in hal/boards directory.
+**nanoFramework** includes an 'overlay' for ChibiOS were supported boards can be added.
+This collection is also checked for the target board.
+The collection of supported boards and the respective configurations implemented in the 'overlay' live in /targets/CMSIS-OS/ChibiOS/nf-overlay/os/hal/boards directory.

+A **nanoFramework** target can also include the ChibiOS board definitions.
+This is the advisable approach for OEM boards.
+In this case the board.c and board.h files have to be included right in the target directory.

+Support for each board in **nanoFramework** is required.
+This is were the configuration details and components/features are specified and/or configured.
+CMakes checks if the target board is available in the targets collection.
+The collection of board support is at /targets/CMSIS-OS/ChibiOS.

-After successfully finding the board directory CMake tries to figure out the vendor and the series for later use.
+After successfully finding the board support in both ChibiOS and **nanoFramework** targets, CMake checks the TARGET_SERIES in the list of supported series in order to figure out the series for later use.
 Please check the code at [FindCHIBIOS.cmake](../../CMake/Modules/FindCHIBIOS.cmake) for details.
 (NOTE: the current code has been validated for STM boards only)

 The _FindCHIBIOS.cmake_ includes the specifics for the target series and the respective GCC options.